 With kids’ shows, music, entertainment, soft-play and more, along with a full arts programme for the whole festival, it truly promises to be a fantastic weekend for all the family.

 What’s more, this year they’re rolling out the red carpet with the theme of “Camp Bestival Goes to the Movies”, with an open-air cinema, sing-a-long movie nights, acting workshops and more.

 I know a whole weekend entirely of family-specific entertainment isn’t everyone’s cup of tea, so if you’re looking for something a bit more relaxing for all the family, but still has plenty for the kids to do, the Black Deer Festival in Kent will be a very special place to head.

-An Americana and country-music festival that runs from 19th-21st June, the Black Deer Festival is a welcoming, relaxed and inspirational festival filled with music, food, arts and more.
+An Americana and country-music festival that will run from 18th-20th June 2021, the Black Deer Festival is a welcoming, relaxed and inspirational festival filled with music, food, arts and more.

 They have a dedicated area for children of all areas called Young Folks, where younger visitors can enjoy arts, crafts, exploring the outdoors and more.